 That's going to put hospitals in an even bigger nursing shortage, making it a job hunter's market for new RNs.

-With about half a million nurses expected to retire by 2022, according to the ANA, more than a million positions may be open across the country.
+According to the ANA, with about half a million nurses expected to retire by 2022, more than a million positions may be open across the country.

 Top Benefits Of Becoming A Nurse

-Aside from a positive job outlook, a career in nursing offers a number of benefits, including:
+Aside from a positive job outlook, a career in nursing offers many benefits, including:

-- Strong personal satisfaction: It’s one of the most respected fields in the world and allows individuals to make a career out of helping others.
+- Strong personal satisfaction: It’s one of the most respected fields globally and allows individuals to make a career out of helping others.

 - The ability to travel: RNs with the right skills may have the opportunity to explore many cities across the United States or even the world via travel nursing jobs.